 When the World Cup comes around, many of us think of our national teams and their chances of winning.
 But the beauty of football is how international it is, and its ability to cut across borders.
 John Turnbull of the Global Game blog introduces us to football (or soccer) ‘as a second language.’

-Tom Chatfield, the author and former Prospect senior editor, says that computer games aren’t just for teenage boys locked in their bedrooms – they are vital tools for social development.
+Computer games aren’t just for teenage boys locked in their bedrooms says author and former Prospect senior editor Tom Chatfield – they are vital tools for social development.
 Here he selects five of the best books on the theory behind games, and the culture that grows up around them.

 Goalkeepers Are Different